113 Power Pilferers Caught In South Punjab - UrduPoint

 113 Power Pilferers Caught In South Punjab

-The Multan Electric Power Company (Mepco) caught 113 pilferers during operations throughout South Punjab
+The Multan Electric Power Company (Mepco) caught 113 power pilferers in South Punjab on Thursday

-Mepco teams raided different places in Multan, Vehari, Sahiwal, Rahimyar Khan, Muzaffargarh, Bahawalnagar, Khanewal, and Dera Ghazi Khan and detected theft of 169,000 units, the Mepco spokesman said.
+The Mepco teams raided different places in Multan, Vehari, Sahiwal, Rahimyar Khan, Muzaffargarh, Bahawalnagar, Khanewal, and Dera Ghazi Khan, and detected theft of 229,000 units, the Mepco spokesman said.

-A sum of over Rs 3.2 million was imposed on pilferers while FIRs were got registered against 12 of them on charges of tampering metres etc.
+A sum of over Rs 3.7 million was imposed on pilferers while FIRs were got registered against seven of them on various charges.